YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 Write input code to detect clicking / tapping, then call `DialogueRunner.StartDialogue()`.

-The example tutorial [NPC Dialogue Game](https://docs.yarnspinner.dev/unity-sample-projects/example-project-3.md) can walk you through this step-by-step.
+The example tutorial [NPC Dialogue Game](sample-projects/example-project-3.md) can walk you through this step-by-step.

 ### How do I play a Yarn node when I approach an object and press a button?
 (RPG-like talking to NPCs)

 This implementation will vary for every game, so we purposely do not attempt to design a one-size-fits-all generic NPC system.
-Here's some example pseudocode to make your own:
+Here's some example pseudo-code to make your own:

 ```
 if (player presses SPACE)